dingf3ng/dingf3ng.github.io/src/data/posts/src/course_review_I.md

 The curriculum is basically classical probability, combinatorics, distributions and sample tests, making it a standard module in this topic.

-The teaching is generally good, Prof. Yu is approachable and he actively minimizes the disturbance of grade on students - by not releasing any statistics and give as much free marks as possible - to let people focus on learning but not competition.
+The teaching is generally good.
+Prof. Yu is approachable and he actively minimizes the disturbance of grades on students - by not releasing any statistics and give as much free marks as possible - to let people focus on learning but not competition.
 My TA, Ms. Wong Yean Ling is also responsible and approachable.

-Not too useful if it does not align with your interest, and not at all useful if it does.
+To conclude, the module is not too useful if it does not align with your interest, and not at all useful if it does.

 - Effectiveness: ★ ★ ★
-- Usefulness: ★
+- Usefulness: ★ ★
 - Importance: Core Module
 - Workload: ★